dialogflow/fulfillment-weather-nodejs/README.md

 1. Add your project to the sample with `firebase use [project ID]` [find your project ID here](https://dialogflow.com/docs/agents#settings)
 1. Run `firebase deploy --only functions:dialogflowFulfillmentLibAdvancedSample`
 1. Paste the URL into your Dialogflow agent's fulfillment

+## Before Running API calls
+* Make sure to go to billing section before running API calls.
+* To do this, first go to settings => Google Cloud link in Project ID section.
+* From the Google Cloud Platform, go to Billing under the top left navigation.

 ## References and How to report bugs
 * Dialogflow documentation: [https://docs.dialogflow.com](https://docs.dialogflow.com).